 Sure, it’s easy to crush a soda can with your bare hands, but what if you could do it without touching it at all?
 That’s the power of air pressure!

 While people use clocks or even phones to tell time today, there was a time when a sundial was the best means to do that.
-Kids can create their own sundials using everyday materials like cardboard and pencils.
+Kids can create their own sundials using everyday materials like cardboard and pencils or even LEGO bricks.
+Take the creations outside and make observations and different times of the day and how the sun dial works to show time.

-Grab a cork, plastic bottle, cardboard, duct tape, and bike pump to learn about the laws of motion.
+Grab a cork, plastic bottle, cardboard, duct tape, and bike pump to learn about Newton’s 3rd Law of Motion; for every action there is an equal and opposite reaction.

 Learn more: Bottle Rocket (Guide + Printable Reflection Sheet)